mjzffr/firefox-media-tests/README.md

 ...
 ```

+### Setting up for network shaping tests (browsermobproxy)

+1. Download the browsermob proxy zip file from http://bmp.lightbody.net/.
+The most current version as of this writing is browsermob-proxy-2.1.0-beta-2-bin.zip.
+2. Unpack the .zip file.
+3. Verify that you can launch browsermobproxy on your machine by running \<browsermob\>/bin/browsermob-proxy on your machine.
+I had to do a lot of work to install and use a java that browsermobproxy would like.
+4. Import the certificate into your Firefox profile.
+Select Preferences->Advanced->Certificates->View Certificates->Import...
+Navigate to <browsermob>/ssl-support and select cybervilliansCA.cer.
+Select all of the checkboxes.
+5. Tell marionette where browsermobproxy is and what port to start it on.
+Add the following command-line parameters to your firefox-media-tests command line:

+<pre><code>
+--browsermob-script <browsermob>/bin/browsermob-proxy --browsermob-port 999 --profile <your saved profile>
+</code></pre>

+On Windows, use browsermob-proxy.bat.

+You can then call browsermob to shape the network.
+You can find an example in firefox_media_tests/playback/test_playback_limiting_bandwidth.py.
+Another example can be found at https://dxr.mozilla.org/mozilla-central/source/testing/marionette/client/marionette/tests/unit/test_browsermobproxy.py.

 ### A warning about video URLs
 The ini files in `firefox_media_tests/urls` may contain URLs pulled from Firefox crash or bug data.
 Automated tests don't care about video content, but you might: visit these at your own risk and be aware that they may be NSFW.
 I do not intend to ever verify or filter these URLs.